sagemath/sagewiki_to_gh-2022-10-10/padics/HenselLifting.md

 == Tasks ==

- 1. Write a category HenslianRings (or maybe HenselianRingsWithUniformizer) as a place to write C2-C5.
+ 1. Write a category `HenslianRings` (or maybe `HenselianRingsWithUniformizer`) as a place to write C2-C5.
+Also a category for polynomials over such rings...

  1. Write a function that lifts a root of a polynomial (defined to sufficient precision) up one precision.